samthiele/napari-hippo/README.md

 ## Documentation

-We are in the process of building a documentation wiki for this page [here](https://github.com/samthiele/napari-hippo/wiki).
+We are in the process of building a documentation wiki for this plugin [here](https://github.com/samthiele/napari-hippo/wiki).

 ## Contributing